 Medical Alert Buttons Save Lives Recent studies have shown that if you receive medical assistance within 1 hour following an emergency situation, there is a 90% chance that you will keep your independence.
 This is called the “Golden Hour.”
 When wearing/carrying a...read more

 Personal Alarm System Many elderly people who live at home alone, or who are by themselves for extended periods, choose to have a personal alarm system so that they can request assistance should they require it.
-These devices, once known as...read more
+These devices, once known as community...read more

 Medical Alert System In an emergency situation the most important factor is being able to get assistance as fast as possible, with a medical alert system from the friendly team at Mobile Alert you won't have to worry as help is always within reach 24 hours a day, 365...read more

 What Is A Mobile Alert?

 A Personal Emergency Response System (PERS) capable of providing 2-way communication over the cell phone network.
 All Mobile Alerts are capable of providing their GPS location to emergency contacts, people chosen by and known to the user of the device.

 How Do They Work?